 I'm Shawn, but people who can't remember that know me as Rainbow.
-I am currently an Android developer at Tinder and was previously at Stride Health working on their expense and mileage tracking app.
-I'm very interested in Kotlin Multiplatform, but haven't found the chance to really dig in yet.
+I am currently open to senior-level Android roles.
+I was previously at Tinder working on the identity team and before that I was at Stride Health working on their expense and mileage tracking app (from top to bottom).
+My biggest interests right now are Kotlin Multiplatform, app/build infrastructure, and developer productivity.

 In December 2019, I completed my PhD in mathematics at the University of California, Davis.
 My work was in the field of DNA topology/computational knot theory under Mariel Vazquez of the Arsuaga-Vazquez lab.